-Asparagus: On the stovetop, asparagus are steamed approximately four minutes for thin spears.
+- Asparagus: On the stovetop, asparagus are steamed approximately 4 minutes for thin spears.
 Add an extra minute or two for thicker spears.
-For asparagus, time steaming in the microwave is relatively the same: four to six minutes.
+The time for asparagus steamed in the microwave is about the same—4 to 6 minutes.

-Brussels Sprouts: On the stovetop, Brussels spouts are steamed approximately ten minutes.
-In the microwave, Brussels sprouts cook more quickly, in about seven minutes.
+- Brussels Sprouts: On the stovetop, Brussels sprouts should be steamed approximately 10 minutes.
+In the microwave, Brussels sprouts cook more quickly, in about 7 minutes.

-Cauliflower: Cauliflower florets will steam on the stovetop in about six minutes.
-For microwave steaming, cook cauliflower for three to four minutes.
+- Cauliflower: Cauliflower florets will steam on the stovetop in about 6 minutes.
+For microwave steaming, cook cauliflower for 3 to 4 minutes.

-Green Beans: Steam green beans on the stovetop for about five minutes.
-In the microwave, steam green beans for three to four minutes.
+- Green Beans: Steam green beans on the stovetop for about 5 minutes, and 3 to 4 minutes in the microwave.

-Peas: Peas steamed on the stovetop take about three minutes.
-In the microwave, steam peas for one to two minutes.
+- Peas: Peas steamed on the stovetop take about 3 minutes.
+In the microwave, steam peas for 1 to 2 minutes.

 - Zucchini: On the stovetop, steam zucchini for 6 to 7 minutes, and 6 to 8 minutes in the microwave.